C4Q/AC-Android/cohort_5.4/unit_02/02_14_dsa_sorting_bubble_sort.md

 <br />
 <img src="https://i.imgur.com/wHgKpB6.png">
 <br />
-* Note we didnt need to compare or check the last element because we already know that it already has the correct number 9
+* Note we didn't need to compare or check the last element because we already know that it already has the correct number 9
 * For the next iteration we wouldnt have to check 7 or the number 9 since they are already in their correct positions so
     * After 2 iterations of bubble sort checking the last two spots in the array is unnecessary
     * This can keep going if After 3 iterations through the array we dont need to check the last 3 elements